sug0/bafomet/README.md

-Different from prior art in this field, usually implemented in Java, Rust was the language of choice to implement all the typical SMR sub-protocols present in FeBFT.
+Different from prior art in this field, usually implemented in Java, Rust was the language of choice to implement all the typical SMR sub-protocols present in `bafomet`.
 Many people are (rightfully so!) excited about the use of Rust in new (and even older) software, because of its safety properties associated with the many compile time checks present in the compiler, that are able to hunt down common use-after-free as well as concurrency related bugs.